 Anne: Does it feel any different?
 You sent me a ping about it, so I had to ask you.

 Anne: I love the progression.
 So we begin with Twitter.
 We add a newsletter.
 It’s all organic growth in the sense that it’s being driven by the responses you’re getting.
 You’re proving the market, you’re building the platform Tweet by Tweet.
 It’s such a great story.
 Then there’s a book.
 And now, again, people said “we need to apply this to the hiring process” so you’ve come out with the Better Allies Approach to Hiring.

 So the whole thing has been driven by you engaging with your audience.

 Karen: Yes.
-I started out to change the world, yes, but I had no idea, I would speaking, writing a book or two about this, and having this newsletter.
+I started out to change the world, yes, but I had no idea I would speaking, writing a book or two, and having this newsletter.
 I had no plan, really.
 It has been organic.
 It has all grown from this initial thought of, “I want to help men understand the role they have to play and can play, and what they can do about it.”

 Anne: It went from your motivation to inspire change, in a concrete way, and how that unfolds is being driven by the people you’re trying to reach.
 It’s so cool.
 Such a great story.
 You would never have plotted it out this way in 2012.

 There’s a moral in here somewhere for people who want to make some change.
 You can start with Twitter.
 You can start with 140 characters at a time, because I imagine in 2014 it was still a 140 character limit.

 Anne: It makes you be very concise about your thoughts, and that’s good.
 But you can start with that and see what happens as you go.

 Karen: Definitely.
 This may be a little off the topic, but it’s like the trend these days about taking a small step toward a new habit.
 Like standing on one foot while you’re brushing your teeth to improve your balance, for example.
 Look for something small that you can start doing.
 Maybe there’s some connection there.